uniment/Objects.jl/README.md

 # Objects.jl

-Dynamic Objects with Prototype Inheritance and Method Membership
+Static, Mutable, and Dynamic Objects with Prototype Inheritance and Method Membership

 ## Installation